-One interesting aspect of the feminist identity is that many wish to avoid it (Griffin, 1989; Misciagno, 1997; Percy & Kremer, 1995).
-There is evidence that while many support the goals and feminist values, few are willing to identify as feminists (Burn et al., 2000; McCabe, 2005; Twenge & Zucker, 1999; Williams & Wittig, 1997).
-In research on the feminist identity, some have found that those who do not label themselves feminists (non-labelers) are similar to feminists in their support for gender equality (Liss et al., 2001; Quinn & Radtke, 2006), whereas others found that non-labelers hold the middle ground between feminists and non-feminists with regard to some gender-related attitudes (Aronson, 2003; Smith, 1999).
-Although somewhat contradicting, all of these findings suggest that people can hold feminist attitudes but refrain from identifying as feminists.
-A likely reason for this avoidance is the negative stereotypes of feminists, attributing traits such as unattractive, lesbians, aggressive, men-hating, stubborn, and angry (Berryman‐Fink & Verderber, 1985; Haddock & Zanna, 1994; Kamen, 1991; Rudman & Fairchild, 2007; Twenge & Zucker, 1999).
+One interesting aspect of feminist identity is that many people wish to avoid it (Griffin, 1989; Misciagno, 1997; Percy & Kremer, 1995).
+There is evidence that while many people support the goals of feminism and hold feminist values, relatively few are willing to identify as feminists (Burn, Aboud, & Moyles, 2000; McCabe, 2005; Twenge & Zucker, 1999; Williams & Wittig, 1997).
+Some research on feminist identity has found that those who do not label themselves feminists (“non-labelers”) are similar to feminists in their support for gender equality (Liss, O’Connor, Morosky, & Crawford, 2001; Quinn & Radtke, 2006).
+Other research has found that non-labelers occupy a middle ground between feminists and non-feminists with regard to some gender-related attitudes (Aronson, 2003; Smith, 1999).
+Although these results are inconsistent, they suggest that people can hold feminist attitudes but refrain from identifying as feminists.
+A likely reason for this avoidance is the negative stereotype associated with feminists, who are often attributed with having traits such as being unattractive, lesbians, aggressive, men-hating, stubborn, and angry (Berryman‐Fink & Verderber, 1985; Haddock & Zanna, 1994; Kamen, 1991; Rudman & Fairchild, 2007; Twenge & Zucker, 1999).

-Current Research
+The Current Research

-Although there are several studies that tested the influence of political identity on group behavior and attitude, there is a lack of research specifically addressing the influence of political identity on attitudes ideologically related to the identity.
-Furthermore, most of the research focuses on political party identification, and there is almost no research addressing ideology-based identity (e.g., feminist identity), not represented by a specific political party.
+Although there are previous studies that tested the influence of political identity on group behavior and attitudes, there is a lack of research specifically addressing the influence of political identity on attitudes ideologically related to that identity.
+Furthermore, most of the prior research focuses on political party identification.
+There is almost no research addressing ideology-based identity, such as feminist identity, that is not represented by a political party.

-In the current study, I tested the effect of the feminist identity on people’s feminist attitudes.
-From the perspective of SIT and SCT the hypothesis of the current research was that the feminist identity, as a political identity, influences attitudes, rather than only reflecting them.
+In the current study, I test the effect of feminist identity on feminist attitudes.
+Drawing on SIT and SCT, the current research proposes that feminist identity, as a political identity, influences attitudes, rather than merely reflecting them.

-I examined the hypothesis that in a situation of social relevance (e.g. salience) to the Feminist identity (or the non-feminist identity), people will form their judgment on feminist attitude according to their identity, and not according to the actual content of the attitudes itself.
-As said before, a prevalent finding in research on feminist identity is that many wish to avoid it.
-Therefore, in the current research I tested whether the need to avoid political identity influences attitude formation, as the need to re-affirm political identity.
-Previous studies of political identity address situations of relation between two defined groups (e.g. Republicans/Democrats), Thus participants have a defined ingroup and a defined outgroup.
-In contrast, in this research I examined the influence of political identity which people wish to avoid, and not re-affirm their ingroup identity.
+I examine the hypothesis that in a situation in which feminist identity is socially relevant or salient, people will form their opinion about a particular gender-related attitude according to their identity, not according to the actual content of the attitude.
+Since a prevalent finding in research on feminist identity is that many people wish to avoid it, in the current research I test whether the desire to avoid a political identity influences attitude formation.
+Previous studies of political identity address relations between two defined groups (e.g. Republicans and Democrats).
+Thus, participants have a defined ingroup and a defined outgroup.
+In contrast, in this research, I examine the influence of a political identity people wish to avoid, rather than to reaffirm their ingroup identity.

-I hypothesize that people who do not identify as feminists will tend to agree less with feminist attitudes when the feminist (or the non-feminist) identity is salient.
-To test this main hypothesis, I conducted two studies.
-In Experiment 1, I tested whether asking people to identify as feminist or non-feminist would increase the correspondence between their identity and the attitudes they endorse.
-Specifically, I tested whether feminist identity would be a better predictor of gender attitudes when people are explicitly required to identity as a feminist or a non-feminist before they report their attitudes.
-I examined whether people who identify as feminists would show stronger feminist attitudes after explicitly identifying as feminists, whereas people who avoid that identity would show weaker feminist attitudes after explicitly stating that they do not identify as feminists.
+I hypothesize that when feminist identity is made salient, people who do not identify as feminists will be less likely to agree with feminist attitudes, and that those who do identity as feminist will be more likely to agree with these attitudes.
+To test this hypothesis, I conducted two studies.
+In Experiment 1, I tested whether asking people to identify as feminist or non-feminist increased the correspondence between their identity and the attitudes they endorsed.
+Specifically, I tested whether feminist identity would be a better predictor of gender-related attitudes when people are explicitly required to identity as a feminist or a non-feminist before they report their attitudes.
+I examined whether people who identify as feminists express stronger feminist attitudes after explicitly identifying as feminists, while people who avoid that identity show weaker feminist attitudes after explicitly stating that they do not identify as feminists.